jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 <div align=center><img src="imgs/2_11.png" alt="drawing" width="600"/></div>

-* Click Report Power under the Synthesized Design, and click *OK* to generate the estimated power consumption report using default values.
+* Click on Report Power under the Synthesized Design, and click *OK* to generate the estimated power consumption report using default values.
 Note that this is just an estimate as no simulation run data was provided and no accurate activity rate, or environment information was entered.

 <div align=center><img src="imgs/2_12.png" alt="drawing" width="1000"/></div>